-SigFig has performed well for a few reasons.
-First, it holds a large portion of its equities in total U.S. stock market ETFs, which are tilted towards large-cap stocks.
-Over the past five years, large caps have propelled the broader market higher and outperformed small-cap and mid-cap stocks.
-On the international front, it holds a higher than average percentage of its foreign holdings in emerging markets rather than developed.
-Emerging markets have had superior returns over the period.
+SigFig has benefitted from a straightforward approach.
+The majority of its equities are held in total U.S. stock market ETFs.
+These ETFs are composed mainly of large caps, which have outperformed mid and small caps, and entirely of domestic equities, which have widely outperformed foreign ones over the past five years.
+SigFig has also made good choices within its international holdings, having more emerging markets than developed as a percentage of its international exposure.
 Lastly, its fixed income is heavily investment-grade, with allocations to TIPS and high-quality domestic corporate bonds.
 These two areas of fixed income have performed well, especially over the past year, and made SigFig the second-best fixed-income performer over the 5-year trailing period.

-Schwab claims the top fixed-income performance spot.
-Compared to most other robo advisors, Schwab holds a broad mix of fixed income, holding mid-duration TIPS, emerging market bonds, municipals, and high-yield corporates.
-Over the last five years, emerging market bonds and corporate bonds did better at the beginning of the period when markets were calmer and riskier debt was under less duress, while the mid-duration TIPS have done well over the past year as investors shifted into U.S. government bonds and worries of inflation have spiked due to the massive stimulus packages.
+Schwab remains the top fixed-income performer.
+Unlike Vanguard, which holds only municipal bonds, Schwab holds a broad mix of fixed income, including mid-duration TIPS, emerging market bonds, municipals, and high-yield corporates.
+Over the last five years, emerging market bonds and corporate bonds did better when markets were calmer and riskier debt was under less duress.
+Mid-duration TIPS, on the other hand, have done well in the second half of 2020 as investors shifted into ination-protecting assets.

-For more information, please download the free Robo Report.Posted in Performance
+For more information, please download the Robo Report.Posted in Performance

 Tagged Morgan Stanley, Performance, SigFig, Wells Fargo, Zacks Advantage